When to Quit Your Job and How to Start Chasing Your Dream?

 You will need to get three things straight up in your hand before you sit to write your resignation letter.
 If you have these three things you can just walk up to your boss and throw your resignation letter at their face or shove it down their throat, whichever way you prefer.

-First and foremost I will give you on this is what Jason, a successful entrepreneur has said too.
-Do not quite your job unless you have a second steady source of income inline ‘immediately’ giving you ‘enough money’ to afford your lifestyle.
+First and foremost I will give you this is what Jason, a successful entrepreneur has said too.
+Do not quit your job unless you have a second steady source of income inline ‘immediately’ giving you ‘enough money’ to afford your lifestyle.
 I am not talking about ‘just in case savings’ which are by the way the second most important thing you need to have before you quit your job.
-You need to save enough money to support you for three to four months ‘just in case’.
+You need to save enough money to support yourself for three to four months ‘just in case’.
 But other than that you either need a job, or investment reaping you good passive income.

-Thirdly, whatever your new adventure is, business, travel blogging, or whatever you should have enough skill set and experience of your trade.
+Thirdly, whatever your new adventure is, business, travel blogging, or whatever you should have enough skill set and experience in your trade.
 Additionally, you should also know how to market your ‘product’, whatever it is.
 This is not about testing the water before you go in deep but also learning to swim before you jump into waters.
 It is popularly believed that 10,000 hours of practice or experience can make you an expert of anything, but luckily (or unluckily for some) science has proved this belief flaky.
-Practice and experience is important but so are other factors like talent and intelligence level.
+Practice and experience are important but so are other factors like talent and intelligence level.
 Some people can never master something no matter how hard they try or how much they practice.
 On the brighter side if you are smart or talented enough you will not have to spend 10,000 hours to become a master.
 Obviously, the process of learning is lifelong and the moment you stop learning you stop growing.
 You just need to know that you have mastered the required skills enough that you are ready to take a calculated risk.

 Your Job and chasing your dreams do not have to be mutually exclusive